 At least with a website you’d ideally have it backed up.
 Or a copy residing elsewhere for security reasons.

 Social media such as Facebook can help drive traffic and business to your website.
-The “silver bullet” is the integration of the different channels in support of your marketing initiatives.
-So, your website and FB page can definitely work together, rather than independently of each another – and should both be kept current.
+The “silver bullet” is the integration of the different channels in support of your marketing initiatives and efforts.
+So your website and FB page can definitely work together, rather than independently of each another.
+AND ideally should both be kept current.

 Written by Barbara Rogers of Future Primitive Graphics.
 Helping businesses grow through better design and search visibility solutions.
 From creating your business identity, designing and maintaining your print/digital assets to the importance of SEO for your website.